schappim/mBot-Gitbook/section-1-chapter-4-attaching-the-mcore-to-the-chassis.md

 \[Image 1.4.5: Attach the mCore on the spacers, over the battery pack\]

 Let's do the connections now.
 The cable that is coming from the line follower will go to connector number two.
-The rangefinder goes to number three.
+The range finder goes to number three.
 The left motor goes to motor connector M1 and the right motor to motor connector M2.

 ![](/assets/2017-03-15_14-42-26.png)